Evonne-12/dental-implants/README.md

 main.py: front interface and main function.

-3) requirements.txt file: list all Python libraries.
+c) requirements.txt file: list all Python libraries.

 2.The requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using: